Minuscule 507: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family Kx.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 History

 The manuscript was written by Abraham Teudas, a scribe.
 In 1724 (or 1727) the manuscript came from the Pantokratoros monastery to England and was presented to archbishop of Canterbury, William Wake, along with the codices 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.
 In 1732 John Walker slightly collated it for Bentley.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (493) and C. R. Gregory (507).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 21) in Oxford.
+It is currently housed at Christ Church (Wake 21) in Oxford.